franklinekoh/teams/readme.md

 - Add dialog/conformation UX for when buying/making a payer a free agent
 - Use generic function/composable to handle error on the frontend
 - Fix the aching npm conflict issue
-- Better error handling mechanics on the frontend
+- Better error handling mechanism on the frontend
 - Containerize the app for easier installation